Skip to Content

 Why parenting is hard

 Before my daughter turned one, I quit my job.
-I was determined to be the best mother I could be and raise my child based on perfectly-researched parenting practices.
+I was determined to be the best mother I could be and raise my child based on perfectly researched parenting practices.

 I read parenting books after parenting books.